 Established in 1962, Tri-County Technical College (TCTC) has the fifth largest enrollment among the 16 two-year colleges that comprise the South Carolina Technical Education System.
 The College serves its three-county service area from its main campus in Pendleton and through four satellite campuses in Anderson (Anderson), Oconee (Westminster), and Pickens (Pendleton and Easley) Counties.
 The Oconee County campus opened as TCTC's newest campus in 2018.
 The campus includes a new \$5.5 million, 37,000 square foot building.
-It is co-located in the Oconee County Industry and Technology Park with the School District of Oconee County's new Career Center, which is slated to open in 2020.
 Program offerings at the campus support manufacturing in the region and also include university studies and transfer certificates, business administration, and a high school dual credit program with the School District.